 Chateau La Dominique Vineyards, Terroir, Grapes, Winemaking

-In 2019, they planted a small .5 hectare of Malbec.
+In 2019, they planted a small .5 hectare parcel of Malbec.
 In all, the vineyard consists of 23 planted hectares that are classified as Grand Cru Classe.
 The terroir is deep gravel over clay with some sand in the soil.
 The vineyard is planted on gentle, sloping hillsides, which rise to 44 meters at their peak.